Did you know that you might qualify for a credit from your Arizona property taxes that are already paid and included in your rent?

 Think of this tax credit as an opportunity to claim a government refund for the Arizona taxes added to your rental payment each month.
 By filing two simple forms with the state at tax time, you take back that small piece of your income and have the freedom to use it on something more to your advantage.

 The deadline to file for the Arizona Property Tax Refund Credit is the same as the due date for other federal and state income tax filings: April 15 of every year.
 Small grace periods or extensions are often issued, so it’s important to watch this site for updates on the filing dates to claim the Arizona property taxes you've paid on your rent in 2020.

 You may qualify for this tax refund credit on Arizona taxes if you’re at least 65 years old and rent an apartment unit that adds the property tax charge to your monthly rental payments.
 There are some additional qualifications that you must meet, and we’ll discuss that in depth within this website.

 I want to stress upfront that you will not qualify for the Arizona Property Tax Refund Credit if you receive any of the following:

 If you receive any type of government assistance for housing, you likely won’t qualify.
 I don’t make those rules and wish this wasn’t the case, but it’s an unfortunate fact.
 You can also only receive the refund for your primary residence, so filing on multiple rental homes won’t work.

 You cannot file for the Arizona Property Tax Refund Credit without a little help from someone who has successfully filed for the credit in the past.
 You need to find the right forms and fully understand your qualifications and how to complete your filing.
 This website was designed to give you all of that information in one convenient place.

 I encourage you to read through this website with care.
 Take notes along the way or ask a loved one to help you follow the process that I’m going to explain.
-It’s time to take back a little piece of your income paid out to Arizona taxes in 2018.
+It’s time to take back a little piece of your income paid out to Arizona property taxes in 2020.